dsmurl/the-system-controller-4/README.md

 	:> update-rc.d apache2 disable

-For later reference, you can add the apache autostart back in with:
+For later reference, you can add the apache auto-start back in with:

 	:> update-rc.d apache2 enable

 Install the code.
-Go to github.com and get the current code or prefered revision, like:
+Find the revision you want on GitHub.com and git clone the current code or preferred revision, like:

 	:> git clone https://github.com/dsmurl/SystemController4.git